 Superboy-Prime since his FaceHeel Turn in Infinite Crisis, mainly because he became DC's Straw Fan, mouthing common fan complaints while committing villainous acts.
 Although most of his most infamous moments were rendered non-canon (no one got out of Countdown to Final Crisis unscathed), people still haven't forgotten them OR the stuff that is canon.
 It certainly didn't help that DC kept ramping up his powers and refusing to kill him off, or that he usually escaped his crimes (which included beating the Golden Age Superman to death) without significant comeuppance.
 There was a rather awful period in DC where writers kept coming up with progressively more extensive ways to remove him from canon, each time swearing it would be the last one, only to then have him return two or three months later.

-Cir-El, the "daughter" of Superman and Lois Lane from the future where Brainiac 13 existed.
+Supergirl: Cir-El, the "daughter" of Superman and Lois Lane from the future where Brainiac 13 existed.
 She showed up during the time the Matrix Supergirl was phased out and was not very well liked for a number of reasons, including being a kid from the future.
-Thankfully for fans, she retconned herself out just in time for Kara to return.
+Thankfully for fans, she retconned herself out just in time for Kara Zor-El to return.
 However, if you were to look up Cir-El on tumblr, you'd be surprised to find that she has a large number of fans with emphasis put towards the less convoluted aspects of her backstory.
 Said fans like to view her as the daughter Superman and Lois Lane could have had, enjoying her bubbly personality, her desire to follow Superman's example, a really neat and distinctive costume and appearance, and her short-lived team with Traci 13 and Natasha Irons.
-While her detractors remain, this is enough to transform her into a Base Breaker.

 Pantha and Baby Wildebeest had received hate and ridicule for being "awful '90s characters" from various fans, although many fans decried their deaths in Infinite Crisis.